Train(spott)ing it - for a day out in Liverpool

 On the way round the harbour, past the bobbing boats, I was pleased to see I was not only a Saint, but also a (boat) Lady.
 My namesakes were doing very well in the area.

-Homeward bound - I don't why you say hello, I say goodbye
+Homeward bound - I don't know why you say hello, I say goodbye

 Night fell, Christmas lights were lit and the restaurants and shops twinkled.
 Would have been nice to stay for the evening but the train was calling.